GeorgeElliotMathieson/FANUC-ML/README_DIRECTML.md

 2. **Out of memory errors**: Reduce batch size or model complexity.
 3. **Performance issues**: Check for background processes using GPU resources.

-## Model Compatibility

-Models trained with DirectML are fully compatible with CPU-based inference and can be used interchangeably.
-However, for best performance, use the DirectML-specific scripts when working with an AMD GPU.

 ## Development Notes

-When developing new features that should support DirectML:
+When developing new features:

-1. Use the `torch_directml.device()` for tensor operations instead of hardcoding CUDA devices
+1. Use the `torch_directml.device()` for tensor operations instead of hardcoding device references
-2. Use the utility function `is_directml_available()` to check for DirectML support
+2. Use the utility function `is_directml_available()` to check for DirectML availability
-3. Wrap DirectML-specific code in try/except blocks to fall back to CPU when needed
+3. Handle DirectML errors with appropriate error messages rather than fallbacks

 ## Reference